andyatkinson/andyatkinson.github.io/_posts/2023-07-27-partitioning-growing-practice.md

 PostgreSQL Declarative Partitioning can help you solve operational challenges for a high growth table.
 A migration to a partitioned table is not trivial, but can be tested well in advance and can be performed online using pgslice.

-Thanks to Bharath Dakanna and Bobby Ryterski for help on this project and for reviewing earlier versions of this post.
+Thanks to Bharath and Bobby for help on this project and for reviewing earlier versions of this post.